lesleyrs/Client3/README.md

 ## known issues
 ```
-(outside of web only): water appears to be lowmem always, going up or down ladders causes the scene to not load correctly
+outside of web only: water appears to be lowmem always, going up or down ladders causes the scene to not load correctly

 fetching worldlist for webclient live server access is temporarily not working, waiting for server update

+auto-generated js by emscripten is blocking default browser shortcuts why exactly, also pressing fkeys types uppercase letters even if it doesn't steal input

+only 1 audio device works on web (either wav or midi) https://github.com/libsdl-org/SDL/issues/5485 the provided fix works but spams errors in console, the same applies to SDL1 on desktop?
+So we'd have to convert the wav spec to midi and mix the buffers manually, SDL3 might simplify this when emscripten supports it

 server cache changes would require manual cache update in client for now, it isn't supposed to change but as of right now there's an issue with client map crcs being changed when server maps get updated (also the cache has some interface changes rn for quest tab and another one) enable crc again after fixes

 figure out rsaenc bug (around 1/10 chance of failing login)

 the most complete platform layer is SDL2, but keyboard input is just an unfinished hack but usable except ctrl doesn't work for running yet.

-auto-generated js by emscripten is blocking default browser shortcuts why exactly, also pressing fkeys types uppercase letters even if it doesn't steal input

 locs like fires have no animations as pushLocs is disabled for now, it constantly allocates memory which requires a different approach